Vaniyambalam

-Vaniyambalam lies in Nilambur taluk in the Malappuram district, Kerala and is 40 km north-east of Malappuram.
+Vaniyambalam (വാണിയമ്പലം) lies in Nilambur taluk in the Malappuram district, Kerala and is 40 km north-east of Malappuram.
 Surrounding towns include Pandikkad and Tuvvur (to the south), Kalikavu (in the east), and Wandoor and Nilambur (to the north).

 Vaniyambalam got its name as it means goddess Vani's (Saraswati) ambalam (temple) located at the top of Vaniyambalam Rock hill.
 It is famous for the fish market, as in olden times, people used to catch trains from Nilambur, Tuvvur and Melatur, just to buy fish.

-Teak Plantations
+Teak plantations

 Vaniyambalam is famous for the sales of Nilambur teak wood.
 The wide railway flat was using for stacking of timber, which was transported by railway across India.

 Temples

 A famous temple, which is commonly visited by tourists and pilgrims, is situated on the top of a rocky hill which spreads across 40 acres.

-The picture shown here is Poothrakove Temple, situated in Porur Panchayat.
+The temple was vandalised in January 2017.